 Parmesan cheese, for serving

 *Parmesan rind is what you get when you buy the triangle of parmesan cheese and then grate it as you need it.
 When all that’s left is the rind, you put it in a ziplock bag and freeze it.
-See photo below.
 Then, you use it to flavor soup.
 If you do not have a parmesan rind on the ready, just omit this ingredient.

 1. Heat olive oil in large pot over medium high heat.
+Add kielbasa and sauce until golden brown.
+Remove to a bowl but leave fat in pan.

 2. Add onion, carrot, celery, salt and crushed red pepper.
 Saute until softened, stirring occasionally, about 8 minutes.